Chris Eubank Jr is not done yet and this key change can land the fight everybody wants

 In recent weeks, the boxer has had a spectacular and very public row with his former promoters and has talked boldly of a series of fights to end his career.
 He is older, wiser and far from finished.

-He is now 35, he has been a professional boxer since 2011 and has been winning lesser versions of the world title since 2017, including the IBO and WBA interim belts, while he came up short against George Groves for the full version of the WBA super middleweight world title.
+Now 35, he has been a professional boxer since 2011 and has been winning lesser versions of the world title since 2017, including the IBO and WBA interim belts, while he came up short against George Groves for the full version of the WBA super-middleweight world title.

-Chris Eubank retired in 1998, after 52 fights and he was just 31 when he walked away.
-He was part of the revolution that changed British boxing in the early nineties, a veteran of nights on terrestrial television with 18 million people watching and the early days of satellite television; Eubank remains, obviously, a high-profile character.
+Chris Eubank retired in 1998, after 52 fights – he was just 31 when he walked away.
+He was part of the revolution that changed British boxing in the early Nineties, a veteran of nights on terrestrial television with 18 million people watching and the early days of satellite television.
+Eubank remains, obviously, a high-profile character.

 “I was always the son and that is changing,” Eubank Jr said recently.
 “I’m still Jr, I guess, but that is also changing.”

 Eubank Jr has not been in the types of relentless and repeated wars that his father had in the ring, and that has helped him survive so long and still have a future.
-Eubank Jr has lost three times and been stopped and hurt just the once; during the last five years he has fought just six times.
+Eubank Jr has lost three times and been stopped and hurt just the once.
+During the past five years he has fought just six times.

 And then there is the bitter continuation of the family rivalry and a fight with Conor Benn.
-The fight was meant to take place two years ago, but Benn failed a drug test, and it was cancelled in acrimony.
-The hate continues, a legacy of the two fights that their fathers shared in the early nineties.
+It was meant to take place two years ago, but Benn failed a drug test and it was cancelled in acrimony.
+The hate continues, a legacy of the two fights that their fathers shared in the early Nineties.
 Benn is getting closer to a proper return and Eubank Jr is ready.
 The fight would be enormous.

-He is probably right and an impressive win on Saturday will move him closer to something substantial.
-And move him closer to being free from that damning shadow.
+He is probably right, and an impressive win on Saturday would move him closer to something substantial – and move him closer to being free from that damning shadow.

 Join our commenting forum